-26. The unit of length throughout the district is the karm of (6 units.
-Units. exactly to the acre.
+26. The unit of length throughout the district is the karm of (6 inches, so that there are 8 kanals or 2 bighas exactly to the acre.

-27. The following documents are included in the record of rights :---
+27. The following documents are included in the record of rights :----Record of rights.

-Record of rights.

-(I) A Preliminary proceeding.-It cites the notification of the Local Government sanctioning the re-settlement and gives the date of the teginning and completion of the measurement and the dates of the final attestation by the different officials.
+(1) A Preliminary proceering. --It cites the notification of the Local Government sanctioning the re-settlement and gives the date of the beginning and completion of the measurement and the dates of the final attestation by the different officials.